Precision tests of bulk entanglement: $AdS_3$ vectors: Vector modes in and their quantization

 which results in

-Note that extrapolating to the $m \rightarrow 0$ limit of both the normalisations which was determined for $m>0$ in (\ref{cformgzero}) and $m<0$ in ( \ref{cformlzero}) we obtain the above result.
-This serves as a simple consistency check of the normalisations.
+Note that extrapolating to the $m \rightarrow 0$ limit of both the normalizations, which were determined for $m>0$ in (\ref{cformgzero}) and $m<0$ in ( \ref{cformlzero}), we obtain the above result.
+This serves as a simple consistency check of the normalizations.

-From the expressions in (\ref{neqzero}), (\ref{cformgzero}), (\ref{cformlzero}) and (\ref{cformezero}), we can write the general expression for the normalisation which reproduces these cases. { } This completes our analysis of quantization of the massive Chern-Simons equations in $AdS_3$.
+From the expressions in (\ref{neqzero}), (\ref{cformgzero}), (\ref{cformlzero}) and (\ref{cformezero}), we can write the general expression for the normalisation which reproduces these cases. { } This completes our analysis of the quantization of the massive Chern-Simons equations in $AdS_3$.